Emotional care of babies, children, young people and families (EC1)

 Attendance

-Thursday from 5pm to 7.30pm (except for module two in year one when the teaching will be 4.45pm to 7.30pm)
+Thursdays from 5pm to 7.30pm (except for module three in year one, when the teaching will be from 5pm to 7.45pm).

 This course will develop your confidence in working within early years settings and allow you to apply the knowledge and practical experience you gain to your work or volunteering setting.